China Southern Airlines: Mergers and acquisitions

 Amidst the major consolidation of the airline industry, China Southern in April 2000 started dedicated cargo services from Shenzhen using a Boeing 747-200F (which was quickly upgraded to the Boeing 747-400F) wet-leased from Atlas Air.
-To capitalise on the economic growth of the Pearl River Delta region (which includes Hong Kong), the carrier constructed a dedicated cargo centre in Shenzhen.
+To capitalize on the economic growth of the Pearl River Delta region (which includes Hong Kong), the carrier constructed a dedicated cargo center in Shenzhen.
 Successful operations prompted an order for two Boeing 747-400Fs the following year.
 The airline by now had commenced operations to Sydney and Melbourne.

-In September 2003, China Southern signed a purchase agreement for four Airbus A330-200s, to be delivered from 2005.
+In September 2003, China Southern signed a purchase agreement for four Airbus A330-200s to be delivered in 2005.
 This was part of the order placed in April by the China Aviation Supplies Imp. & Exp.
 Group covering 30 aircraft.
-China Southern became the first mainland Chinese A330 operator with the delivery of the first example February 2005.
+China Southern became the first mainland Chinese A330 operator with the delivery of the first example in February 2005.
 China Southern followed up in September 2005 with a further order for eight A330-300s and two A330-200s.

 The month of January 2005 proved to be significant for civil aviation in China in general and China Southern in particular.
-In preparation for the 2008 Summer Olympics in Beijing, China Southern and the Chinese government placed several landmark widebody-aircraft orders from Airbus and Boeing.
-More specifically, on 28 January 2005, the carrier became the first (and so far the only) Chinese carrier to commit to the Airbus A380 double-deck aircraft, when it signed a general-terms agreement for five examples worth US$1.4 billion at catalogue prices.
+In preparation for the 2008 Summer Olympics in Beijing, China Southern, and the Chinese government placed several landmark widebody-aircraft orders from Airbus and Boeing.
+More specifically, on 28 January 2005, the carrier became the first (and so far the only) Chinese carrier to commit to the Airbus A380 double-deck aircraft, when it signed a general-terms agreement for five examples worth US$1.4 billion at catalog prices.
 On the same day, China Southern, along with five other domestic carriers, placed a bulk order for 60 Boeing 7E7s (later renamed the Boeing 787 Dreamliner).
-The aircraft were worth $7.2 billion at list prices, and the first example was expected to be delivered in time for the Olympics; however, the first aircraft did not arrive until June 2013.
+The aircraft was worth $7.2 billion at list prices, and the first example was expected to be delivered in time for the Olympics; however, the first aircraft did not arrive until June 2013.